Krystal Jung: Career

+2002–2006: Pre-debut activities

 In 2002, Jung began appearing in television commercials.
 She first appeared in a Lotte commercial with South Korean actress Han Ga-in.
 In 2006, her parents finally allowed her to join SM, and the agency then enrolled her in dance-classes.
 She was trained for 3 years before debuting as a part of f(x) in 2009.

-After moving to South Korea, Jung attended Korea Kent Foreign School, then graduated from Hanlim Multi Art School on February 7, 2013, where she was honored with an achievement award.
-She is currently attending Sungkyunkwan University, majoring in theater.